The Survey Guide - How to Design a Professional Questionnaire

 More questions?
 Our experts are happy to help.Open live chat

-10 No-Go's when Creating a Questionnaire
+10 No-Gos when creating a questionnaire

-- Double negation
+- Double negation when asking questions

-- Complicated sentence constructions
+- Complex sentence constructions

 - Unclear abbreviations